cmohge1/lrbs-digital-editing-advanced-2019/index.md

 layout: default
 ---

+# LRBS 2019

-## Welcome to the site for the 2019 London Rare Books School module on advanced methods in digital scholarly editing (1-5 July 2019).
+**Welcome to the site for the 2019 London Rare Books School module on advanced methods in digital scholarly editing (1-5 July 2019).**

 **Convened by: Dr Christopher Ohge (Institute of English Studies)**